Electronic Invoicing

 The initiative to implement electronic invoicing between businesses in Spain is described within the "Crea y Crece" Law, which was created in September 2022.
 This law designates electronic invoicing as the exclusive method for conducting commercial transactions between companies and self-employed individuals in Spain.
 This measure aims to enhance payment efficiency and oversight, ultimately reducing commercial debts and promoting business expansion.

-B2B Electronic Invoice Technical Regulation in Spain
+Technical Regulation of B2B Electronic Invoicing in Spain

 Who is Required to Issue Electronic Invoices?